passageinc/bark/README.md

 ### Clean the Look Up

 Whoever designed this didn't do a great job.
 Take advantage of Bootstrap and add your own touch to make it look pretty.

+### Helpful Reviews

+Users could mark reviews they read as helpful.
+There should be a record of this so that they could later go back and see which reviews they marked as helpful in the past.